An Energy-Based Prior for Generative Saliency: Related Work

-\textbf{Energy-based models:} Recent works have shown strong performance of data space EBMs \cite{xie2016theory,nijkamp2019learning} in modeling high-dimensional complex dependencies, such as images \cite{ZhengXL21,ZhaoXL21,GaoLZZW18,DuM19,GaoSPWK21}, videos \cite{XieZW17,XieZW21}, 3D shapes \cite{XieZGWZW18,xie2020generative}, and point clouds \cite{XieXZZW21}, and also demonstrated the effectiveness of latent space EBMs \cite{ebm_prior} in improving the model expressivity for text \cite{PangW21}, image \cite{ebm_prior}, and trajectory \cite{PangZ0W21} generation.
-Our paper also learns a latent space EBM as the prior model but builds the EBM on top of a vision transformer generator for image-conditioned saliency map prediction, leading to three EBM prior based generative saliency detection models to relax the \enquote{Gaussian assumption} of conventional latent variable models \cite{gan_raw,vae_bayes_kumar,abp}.
+\textbf{Energy-based Models:} Recent works have shown strong performance of data space EBMs \cite{xie2016theory,nijkamp2019learning} in modeling high-dimensional complex dependencies, such as images \cite{XieHZW15,xie2016inducing,ZhengXL21,ZhaoXL21,GaoLZZW18,DuM19,GaoSPWK21, XieZL21, XieZLL22}, videos \cite{XieZW17,XieZW21}, 3D shapes \cite{XieZGWZW18,xie2020generative}, unordered point clouds \cite{XieXZZW21} and trajectories \cite{xu2022energy}, and also the effectiveness of latent space EBMs \cite{ebm_prior} in improving model expressivity for text \cite{PangW21}, image \cite{ebm_prior,aistats_lebm}, and trajectory \cite{PangZ0W21} generation.
+Our paper also learns a latent space EBM as the prior model but builds the EBM on top of a transformer generator for image-conditioned saliency map prediction.
+This leads to three EBM prior based generative saliency detection models to relax the \enquote{Gaussian assumption} of conventional latent variable models \cite{gan_raw,vae_bayes_kumar,abp,xie2019learning}.